Urban planning education: Rankings

-While there is no official ranking of the graduate programs for planning, planning-community site Planetizen publishes periodic lists of the Top US planning graduate programs and the AICP provides a listing of currently- and formerly-accredited programs sorted by proportion of recent graduates passing its certification exam.
+While there is no official ranking of the graduate programs for planning, planning-community site Planetizen publishes a periodical guide titled "Planetizen Guide to Graduate Urban Planning Programs."
+The guide is compiled of data collection from participating planning schools, educators, and past buyers across the nation.
+Moreover, the guide includes the overall top 25 graduate programs, top 25 programs according to educators, rankings by geography, other additional rankings, and in-depth directory on each of the participating planning programs.

-Other schools included in the organization's top twenty in the years 2017 and 2019 include University of Texas at Austin, University of Washington, Portland State University, Tufts University, University of Illinois at Chicago, New York University, Columbia University, University of Cincinnati, and Texas A&M University.
-Updated rankings are expected in May 2023 with the release of the 7th edition of the Planetizen Guide to Graduate Urban Planning.
+Planetizen Top 10 Graduate Urban Planning Programs Ranked, 7th edition (2023).

 Youth education

 Involving youth in urban planning requires an educational model and curriculum.
 Historically, youth have not been given much political power in the usual top-down urban planning.
 In the past centuries there have been very minimal efforts to include youth in urban planning decision processes.
 In recent years, however, there has been an increasing effort to expose youth to urban planning as a profession.
 In doing so, youth are able to be involved and lead planning processes.
 Most efforts have emphasized the importance of including youth from marginalized neighborhoods.